About Drumlin Farm Camp

 Counselors and campers reflect on the day and gather belongings, then head to Pick-up or After Camp.

 Caregivers bring IDs and sign their campers out as counselors say farewell.
 At pick-up, caregivers and staff can communicate about their camper and how the day went. *Farm Trekkers pick-up is at 3:15 pm.

 3:00–5:30 pm • After Camp Program (optional; pre-registration required)

 Campers registered for the extended day option enjoy games, free play, crafts, and other activities to wrap up the day.
 Caregivers bring IDs and sign out their campers before 5:30.

 Drumlin Farm Camp staff are enthusiastic about sharing the joy and wonder of nature with children.
 We hire knowledgeable, caring counselors who support an emotionally and physically safe atmosphere.

-All staff undergo an extensive interview process, reference and background checks, are CPR and first aid certified, and receive training in child development, natural history, environmental education best practices, and health and safety procedures.
+All staff undergo reference and background checks, are certified in CPR and first aid, and receive training in child development, natural history, environmental education best practices, and health and safety procedures.
 Want to work at camp?
 See available positions

 Drumlin Farm Camp’s leadership team is composed of Camp Director Meghan Haslam (she/her) and Assistant Camp Director Milo Briskin (they/them), along with unit leaders, behavior and healthcare specialists, camp registrar, and program coordinator.